How to Speed Up Your Hubs = More Traffic

-If you have video that describes what you're talking about in your hub, that's awesome.
+If you have a video that describes what you're talking about in your hub, that's awesome.
 Keep that video.
 Media tie-ins can really make a hub shine!

 If you have a hub on something like, "The 10 Best Pop Songs of the 90s", don't put ten videos up.
-You might think you're being helpful, but it will make your hub slow down to a crawl and visitors may click off before the page is even done loading.
+You might think you're being helpful, but it will make your hub slow down to a crawl and visitors may click off before the page has even finished loading.
 What you can do is create a playlist on YouTube and put the first video on your Hub and let users know that if they view the video on YouTube, they can hear all the songs.